The Jurisdictional Approach: forests

 To date, over 400 many companies have set 2020 deforestation-free commitments in their supply chains.
-However, with 2020 just around the corner, we are still seeing increases in deforestation rates globally.
+However, we are still seeing increases in deforestation rates globally.
 Corporate efforts to date have mostly focused on individual company supply chains — which is likely to lead to islands of “green” in a sea of deforestation.
 The jurisdictional approach aims to expand this ambition by helping companies, government, and local stakeholders work in concert to create new sustainable development models.
 By addressing legality, transparency, and monitoring alongside government actors, drastic improvements can be made at scale.
 Together, we can prove that thriving forests and strong economic growth can go hand-in-hand.

 Jurisdictional approaches are long-term solutions, with long-term benefits.
 One jurisdictional initiative in Mato Grosso, Brazil, aims to reduce deforestation, increase agricultural production and include family farmers in economic development.
 If it reaches its goals, Mato Grosso will avoid over 6 gigatons of emissions by 2030.
 Imagine what we could achieve if we could scale this model across all of Brazil.

 - Reduced monitoring costs.
 Rather than each actor monitoring improvement separately, jurisdictional initiatives can share monitoring across the entire region.

 - Reduced long-term risk.
 By solving the problem at scale, you don’t risk getting blamed for rises in deforestation in your sourcing regions — even if your own supply chain is officially clean.

 - Cross-commodity value.
 Jurisdictional strategies aim to address deforestation across all commodities produced in the region, providing a comprehensive plan.